A few years ago, I dumped out all of my dogs’ fish oil …

-Heavy metals such as arsenic, cadmium, lead and mercury are a byproduct of our industrial lifestyle.
-They aren’t easily broken down, and they end up in the environment at low levels, especially in fish.
-And fish oil.
+Heavy metals like arsenic, cadmium, lead, and mercury are a by-product of our industrial lifestyle.
+They aren’t easily broken down, and they end up in the environment at low levels, especially in fish and fish oil.

 3. You Could Be Feeding Your Dog Radiation

-In 2011, the Fukushima nuclear power plant was hit by a tsunami and its reactors melted down, causing radioactive water to seep into the Pacific ocean.
+In 2011, the Fukushima nuclear power plant was hit by a tsunami and its reactors melted down.
+This caused radioactive water to seep into the Pacific ocean.
 Every day, 300 tons of this radioactive water still seeps into the ocean.

-Today, the radiation has hit the west coast of North America and has contaminated most marine life.
-Fish on the west coast, including the salmon commonly used for fish oil, are testing positive for radioactive particles, such as Cesium-137 and Strontium-90.
-If your dog eats affected fish oil from Pacific fish, radioactive strontium and cesium can deposit in his bone marrow, where it can cause bone cancer and leukemia.
+They are testing positive for radioactive particles, such as Cesium-137 and Strontium-90.
+If you feed Pacific fish or oils, radioactive strontium and cesium can deposit in his bone marrow.
+And this can lead to bone cancer and leukemia.

-Fish oil manufacturers are testing their products for safety, but again, you’ll want a COA if you insist on feeding fish oil.
+Remember even if fish oil manufacturers test their products for safety, you’ll want a COA if you insist on feeding fish oil.

 4. Your Dog’s Fish Oil Is Killing The Ocean

-It’s estimated that fishery nets kills 300,000 whales, porpoises and dolphins each year – and from 1970 to 2012, their numbers have been split in half.
+It’s estimated that fishery nets kill 300,000 whales, porpoises and dolphins each year.
+And from 1970 to 2012, their population numbers have been split in half.